-Normally, the bladder muscle is relaxed as the bladder gradually fills up.
-When the bladder is about half full, you start to get a feeling of wanting to pass urine.
-In people with overactive bladder and urge incontinence, the bladder muscle seems to give the message to the brain that the bladder is fuller than it actually is.
-This results in the bladder contracting too early, giving you the feeling that you have to pass urine urgently.
+Normally, the bladder muscles are relaxed as the bladder gradually fills up.
+When the bladder is about half full, you start to get a urge to urinate.
+In people with overactive bladder and urge incontinence, the bladder muscles seem to give the message to the brain that the bladder is fuller than it actually is.
+This results in bladder contractions occurring too early, giving you the feeling that you have to empty your bladder urgently.

 Some women develop urge incontinence after the menopause and this is thought to be due to the lining of the vagina shrinking (vaginal atrophy) due to a drop in the level of the female hormone oestrogen.